14th International Architecture Biennale Exhibition: “Office US”

 01/10/1982

-Project, Layout Process on SitePhotographer:Hansjoachim Neis/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorOne of the many occasions when Hosoi and Chris went together to study the project site.
-The photo was exhibited at the Locus Manifesto-exposition “Re-enchant the World: Architecture and the City facing society´s transitions”, in Science Cabinet 2, and at the ...
+Project, Layout Process on SitePhotographer:Hansjoachim Neis/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorDigitizedOne of the many occasions when Mr. Hisae Hosoi and Christopher Alexander went together to study the project site.
+The photo was exhibited at the Locus Manifesto-exposition “Re-enchant the World: Architecture and the City facing society´s transitions”, in Science Cabinet 2, ...

 -